Nabonidus

 The origins of Nabonidus, his connection to previous royalty, and subsequently what claim he had to the throne remain unclear, given that Nabonidus made no genealogical claims of kinship to previous kings.
 This suggests that he was neither related nor connected to the Chaldean dynasty of Babylonian rulers.
 However, he is known to have had a prominent career of some kind before he became king.
 It is possible that he was connected to the Chaldean kings via marriage, possibly having married a daughter of Nebuchadnezzar II (r.
 605–562 BC).
-Nabonidus's mother, Adad-guppi, was of Assyrian or Aramean ancestry.
-His father, Nabu-balatsu-iqbi, of whom little is known, may also have been either Assyrian or Aramean.
+Nabonidus's mother, Adad-guppi, was of Assyrian ancestry.
+His father, Nabu-balatsu-iqbi, of whom little is known, may also have been either Assyrian or Babylonian.
 Some historians have speculated that either Adad-guppi or Nabu-balatsu-iqbi were members of the Sargonid dynasty, rulers of the Neo-Assyrian Empire until its fall in 609 BC.

 Nabonidus was, to his own apparent surprise, proclaimed king after the deposition and murder of Labashi-Marduk (r.
 556 BC) in a plot likely led by Nabonidus's son Belshazzar.
 Throughout his reign, inscriptions and later sources suggest that Nabonidus worked to increase the status of the moon god Sîn and decrease the status of Babylon's traditional national deity Marduk.
 While some have suggested that Nabonidus wished to go as far as to completely replace Marduk with Sîn as the head of the Mesopotamian pantheon, the extent to which Nabonidus's devotion to Sîn led to religious reforms is debated.
-From 552 BC to 543/542 BC, for reasons yet to be discovered, Nabonidus was in self-imposed exile in Tayma, Arabia.
-This exile is assumed to have been due to disagreements with the Babylonian clergy and oligarchy.
-During this period, Belshazzar acted as regent in Babylonia, while Nabonidus continued to be recognised as the king.
+Nabonidus was in self-imposed exile in Tayma, Arabia from 552 to 543/542 BC.
+The reason for this is unknown, though it might have been due to disagreements with the Babylonian clergy and oligarchy.
+The Nabonidus cylinders from Ur are noteworthy because they contain a prayer for Belshazzar, who is mentioned in the Book of Daniel, acting as regent in Babylonia, while his father Nabonidus led Akkad military forces against the prince of Tayma.

-When Nabonidus returned to Babylonia in 543/542 BC, he escalated his religious efforts and rebuilt the Ekhulkhul, the temple dedicated to Sîn in the major northern city of Harran.
+When Nabonidus returned to Babylonia in 543/542 BC, he escalated his religious efforts and rebuilt the Eḫulḫul, the temple dedicated to Sîn in the major northern city of Harran.
 Nabonidus's reign came to an abrupt end with the quick victory over his empire by Cyrus the Great in 539 BC.
 After the decisive battle of Opis, the Persians entered Babylon without a fight.
-Several sources state that Nabonidus was captured but spared, and possibly allowed leave to the region of Carmania; however, Belshazzar is believed to have been killed.
-Nabonidus may have been alive in exile as late as the reign of Darius the Great (r.
+Several sources state that Nabonidus was captured but spared, and possibly allowed leave to the region of Carmania.
+He may have been alive in exile as late as the reign of Darius the Great (r.
 522–486 BC).